sidney-simmons/simple-cloud-config/README.md

 ```
 // Uses the docker-compose.yml file to start the client and the server
 ./gradlew dockerComposeUp

+// Test that the externalized property is returned when you ping the client
+PS C:\Users\sassi\git\simple-cloud-config> curl -Uri http://localhost:8080 | Select-Object -ExpandProperty Content
+{"testProperty":"hi there!"}
 ```

 You can view the service logs by running the following.